geek-kb/k8s_security/docs/attack_vectors/privileged_container_escape.md

 ### Result

-The attacker gains **interactive root access to the host**, bypassing container isolation.
-They can persist by creating a new host user, modify system files, or pivot to other nodes.
+The attacker achieves **interactive root access on the host node**.
+This breaks the container isolation model and enables full control over the host, including the ability to persist, modify system configurations, and pivot to other parts of the cluster.

 ---